Manufacturer’s Guide to Jump-Starting a Digital Transformation

 It’s important your organization develops key business outcomes at the beginning of your digital transformation.
 Such outcomes could include:

 - Enabling account management and customer support staff to have efficient access to customer data across different systems and customer touchpoints.

-- Provide manufacturing operations with a view into opportunities and sales agreements in order to better forecast production demand.
+- Provide manufacturing operations with insight into opportunities and sales agreements to better forecast production demand.

 These outcomes will serve as a north star for decision making and help measure the overall progress and success of the change.
 Without establishing these outcomes, organizations often fail to effectively prioritize and invest in transformation efforts.

 As your organization moves down the roadmap, desired business outcomes should shift from aspirational to quantitative and be frequently measured.
 Aspirational goals are useful for starting initiatives, but they are rarely good enough to sustain them.
 When it comes to budgeting and investment discussions, the more you can quantify planned results (and already achieved results), the more effective decisions will be.

 Focus on the customer

 When the term digital transformation is applied to the manufacturing industry, often the focus is on technologies and approaches that are transforming the actual manufacturing processes.
 From 3D printing to IoT, these innovations are forging the path to increase efficiency and better meet customer demand.